Rachel-Hu/wasm-miner/README.md

 This is the repo for 14828/18636 WebAssembly Ethereum miner project.

 ## Current progress
-`miner.html, miner.js and miner.wasm` are compiled through `emcc --bind miner.cpp -o miner.html -s ALLOW_MEMORY_GROWTH=1`.
+`miner.html, miner.js and miner.wasm` are compiled by executing `./compile.sh` in the local-miner directory.

-Currently it runs in terminal with `node miner.js` but no output will be displayed when opening `miner.html`.
+Runs in terminal by calling `node miner.js` or by opening `miner.html` in a browser.
+If opening in a browser, the HTML file must be served by a web server; the HTML file cannot be loaded as a local filesystem file (file://).

 All input are dummy content and it is not really mining for now.

 ## Future plan (TODO)
-Fix the problem that the html file will not display the output.

 Get the miner work, probably through `geth` (Go Ethereum, as listed in the reference section).
 We can construct an central server with `geth`, which will send current block information to our clients(`local-miner`) for mining.

 Also we can try other simpler cryptocurrencies (e.g. Zcash) if possible.

 ## Useful references
+[Ethash](https://github.com/ethereum/ethash): PoW algorithm code for Etherium 1.0

 [Ethminer](https://github.com/ethereum-mining/ethminer): a C++ Ethereum miner supporting GPU mining

 [Go Ethereum](https://github.com/ethereum/go-ethereum): the official Go implementation of the Ethereum protocol, support CPU mining and private network